AdvancedClimateSystems/uModbus/docs/source/configuration.rst

 =============

 :attr:`umodbus.conf` is a global configuration object and is an instance of `umodbus.config.Config`.
-This instance can be used like this:
+It can be used like this:

 .. code:: python